 Earlier on Friday, Spanish radio station Cadena Ser said a source had informed them the federation had told Cadiz of the decision to expel Real.
 Only a day earlier, Real president Florentino Perez said he believed the club had not broken the rules as neither Cheryshev nor the club had been notified about his ban.
 Perez added Real would appeal to Spain's court of sporting arbitration if his team was expelled from the cup.

-This latest incident adds to Rafa Benitez's tumultuous start as Real Madrid head coach, which includes a recentdefeat to Barcelona
+This latest incident adds to Rafa Benitez's tumultuous start as Real Madrid head coach, which includes a recent defeat to Barcelona in El Clasico.

 jh/ (Reuters, dpa)